Posts Tagged ‘payment integration’

 - an online order form (order form demo)

-- a subscription form for recurring payments (PayPal subscription demo)
+- a subscription form with recurring payments (PayPal subscription demo)

-- a PayPal donation form (donation form demo)
+- a PayPal donation form or recurring donation form

 - Sign up for a FormSmarts Business account and create a form with the form builder